tinko26/ao/docs/api/src/ao_sys_xc32_pic32_spi/ao_sys_clock.h.md

 #define AO_SYS_CLOCK_SPI6 (0)
 ```

-The peripheral bus clock frequency for each SPI module, in Hertz.
+The peripheral bus clock frequency for each module, in Hertz.

 # Include Next